Trinity College Dublin : EARLY DEADLINE PROGRAM, CHOOSE BY DECEMBER 15, 2013

-NUI Maynooth was named Irish University of the year in 2008.
+Maynooth University was named Irish University of the year in 2008.
 Maynooth combines a college-town atmosphere with close proximity to the large urban center of Dublin.
-Tracing its roots to the foundation of St. Patrick’s College in 1795, NUI Maynooth comprises 18th-century architecture and modern, world-class teaching facilities.
+Tracing its roots to the foundation of St. Patrick’s College in 1795, Maynooth University comprises 18th-century architecture and modern, world-class teaching facilities.
 The University has 26 departments within three faculties and offers programs from undergraduate to doctoral level in a range of disciplines, including arts, philosophy, Celtic studies, media studies, science, and engineering.
 With students from 22 countries on campus, comprising a student body of more than 8,000 students, there is a strong international dimension to all aspects of the university.

 BC students are completely integrated into the Irish university system, taking classes alongside Irish counterparts.

 (Early Deadline Program: Choose by December 16, 2011)

 Students are admitted to study in three or four departments and select courses from these disciplines.
 A high proportion of teaching takes place in small groups and professors are normally readily available for advice and consultation.
 An optional five-week, pre-semester program introduces students to Irish history and culture.
 Students enroll for full-year program only.